Stamp 0 Ireland

 Please note that time spent in Ireland with Stamp 0 does not contribute towards reckonable residence and therefore doesn’t count as a step towards Irish citizenship.

-Am I Eligible for Ireland Stamp 0?
+Eligible Requirements for Ireland Stamp 0

 Eligibility for Stamp 0 depends on your individual circumstances.
 Each application is considered on a case-by-case basis, so the criteria outlined below may be less or more extensive than might apply to your circumstances.